 25. Chi Square Distribution: Definition & Examples

 Chi square distributions are a way of mapping the probabilities of values.
-In this lesson, we will look at distributions represented in graphs and tables.
-We will also look at an example that uses chi square distribution to test the independence of variables.
+In this lesson, we'll look at distributions represented in graphs and tables.
+We'll also look at an example that uses chi square distribution to test the independence of variables.

 26. Chi Square Practice Problems